believe-that-23/chat_messanger/README.md

 If same person connects using two different hosts, he will be chatting with himself because of the same sender and recipient of the messages.

-This apps also keeps track of the time, when the message was sent.
+This app also keeps track of the time, when the message was sent.

 # npm start
 Runs the app in the development mode.